 Doctor & Comedian

-These developments — along with the work of Elizabeth Kubler-Ross — all started to change the way our culture talked about death and dying.
+These developments — along with the work of Elisabeth Kubler-Ross — all started to change the way our culture talked about death and dying.
 And it was in this context that Rob Buckman became more than just a doctor, but someone who would also help transform the profession.

 Rob’s work in the Cambridge Footlights got him noticed by the BBC.
 While still training as a doctor, he wrote and performed on radio and TV.
 In 1978, he and his writing partner were given their own comedy program called The Pink Medicine Show.
 It was like Saturday Night Live but with exclusively medical sketches.